 - Reducing stress through breathing exercises, moving the body, meditation and deep sleep.

-- Taking a small teaspoon of locally harvested honey is thought to inoculate against native pollens
+- Taking a small teaspoon of locally harvested honey is thought to inoculate against native pollens and reduce seasonal allergies.

-- Using a Neti Pot or Saline spray – when used daily as directed, the saline stream from a pot or spray rinses pollens and molds, and loosens mucus of the nasal passages.
+- Using a Neti Pot or Saline spray – when used daily as directed, the saline stream from a pot or spray rinses pollens and molds and loosens mucus of the nasal passages.

-- Taking brief, hot showers – washes away allergens from the skin and hair and clears the passages.
+- Taking a brief, hot showers – washes away allergens from the skin and hair and clears the passages.